FDMediagroep/fd-design-system/README.md

 import React from 'react';
 ```

-All components import React even though the example codes don't show that.
+All components import React even though the example codes don't reflect that.

 ---